Dubai International Airport: Concourse C

 The concourse includes over 17 food and beverage cafes and restaurants, with the food court being located on the Departures Level.
 Also located in the concourse is a 5-star hotel and a 5400 m2 duty-free shopping facility.
-Other facilities include prayer rooms and a medical centre.
-Concourse C became part of Terminal 3 in 2016 after concourse D opened.
+Other facilities include prayer rooms and a medical center.
+Concourse C became part of Terminal 3 in 2016 after Concourse D opened.

 Al Majlis VIP Pavilion and Dubai Executive Flight Terminal

 The Al Majlis VIP pavilion was exclusively built for the Dubai Royal Air Wing and opened on 1 July 2008.
-The entire facility is a 3400 m2 terminal, and includes a Royal Majlis and an antenna farm.
+The entire facility is a 3400 m2 terminal and includes a royal Majlis and an antenna farm.
 It also includes eight aircraft hangars with a total built up area of 69598 m2 and maintenance hangars for Boeing 747s and Airbus A380s, and a 1200 m2 gatehouse for VIP service.
 In 2010 there were 47,213 customers, 13,162 movements and in 2009, there were a total of 43,968 customers and 14,896 movements.

-Executive Flight Services (EFS) caters to those passengers of high class or special importance that travel through Dubai International Airports.
+Executive Flight Services (EFS) caters to those passengers of high class or special importance who travel through Dubai International Airport.
 It is the largest dedicated business aviation terminal of its kind in the Middle East.
 It is located at the Dubai Airport Free Zone close to Dubai International's Terminal 2.
 It only caters to private flights exclusive to the terminal.
 Airlines operating from the terminal are expected to maintain a lounge.
 In 2010, EFS handled 7,889 aircraft movements and 25,177 passengers.

-The centre itself is located close to Terminal 2, and includes a 5500 m2 two-storey main building, a 3700 m2 hangar, a 3700 m2 ramp area for aircraft parking and a special VIP car park for long term parking.
-The centre also has its own immigration and customs sections, its own Dubai Duty Free outlet, a fully equipped business and conference centre, eight luxury private lounges and a limousine service between aircraft and the terminal.
-The ramp area of the terminal can accommodate up to 22 small-sized private jets, between 8 and 12 medium-sized jets or up to four large-sized jets such as a Boeing Business Jet (BBJ), the Boeing 727 or the Airbus A319.
+The center itself is located close to Terminal 2 and includes a 5500 m2 two-story main building, a 3700 m2 hangar, a 3700 m2 ramp area for aircraft parking and a special VIP car park for long term parking.
+The center also has its own immigration and customs sections, its own Dubai Duty-Free outlet, a fully equipped business and conference center, eight luxury private lounges, and a limousine service between aircraft and the terminal.
+The ramp area of the terminal can accommodate up to 22 small-sized private jets, between 8 and 12 medium-sized jets, or up to four large-sized jets such as a Boeing Business Jet (BBJ), the Boeing 727 or the Airbus A319.
 The facility makes EFC the largest dedicated business aviation terminal in the Middle East.